-Reduce programme, of work to meet current budget excluding water meters as leak detectors
+Reduce programme, of work to meet current budget excluding universal water metering for leak detection

 Option 4 is the same as Option 2 but excluding water meters.

 As said above we are proposing these for the purpose of detecting leaks and further reducing water losses.
 Our district is short on water, and we currently lose approximately 300 to 500 litres per connection per day which is putting unnecessary pressure on our water infrastructure.